Skip to Main Content

 A Corner Building in Triana Changes the Map of Seville Luxury

 Walk across the Puente de Isabel II from Seville's historic centre and the character of the city shifts noticeably.
 The cathedral, the Alcázar, and the grand hotels that cluster around them recede.
-In their place: azulejo tile workshops, flamenco tablaos, and a residential density that feels genuinely inhabited rather than curated for visitors.
-This is Triana, and until recently, it had no high-end hotel to speak of.
-Cavalta Boutique Hotel, occupying a quaint corner building on Calle San Jacinto, is the first property to fill that gap.
+In their place: azulejo tile workshops, flamenco tablaos, and a residential density that feels lived-in rather than staged for visitors.
+This is Triana, and until recently, it had little in the way of upscale accommodation.
+Cavalta Boutique Hotel, on Calle San Jacinto, is the first property to fill that gap.

 Twelve Rooms and the Logic Behind the Scale